-“Nature, Skin and Bones” is an exciting new work by Smith in collaboration with Caro C, a sound artist/engineer and Elisa Artesero a lighting artist – it is on at the Dales Countryside Museum in Hawes until 21st December 2016.
-The Yorkshire Dales National Park Museum is an apt place for an installation exploring our changing and deep rooted relationship with nature using skin and bones as well as sound and light…. “inspiring”, “moving”, “thought provoking”….
-This work was made possible by Arts Council England and The National Lottery – for more information and a short film see “awards” under “home” or visit www.dalescountrysidemuseum.org.uk
+“Nature, Skin and Bones” was an installation by Smith in collaboration with Caro C, a sound artist/engineer and Elisa Artesero a lighting artist held at the Dales Countryside Museum in Hawes in 2016.
+The installation explored our changing and deep rooted relationship with nature using skin and bones as well as sound and light… “inspiring”, “moving”, “thought provoking”…were some of the responses from the audience.
+This work was made possible by Arts Council England and The National Lottery – for more information and a short film see “awards” under “home”.

 Smith has exhibited throughout the UK including The Orangery in Holland Park and The Oxo Tower in London, the Glasgow Art Fair and Althorp Estate.
 In Yorkshire exhibitions have included the Duke of Devonshire’s Bolton Abbey Estate, Newby Hall and The Lund Gallery.

 In 2010, 2012, 2014 and 2016 Smith was asked to participate in onform in the grounds of Asthall Manor near Oxford, this bi-annual exhibition is the only one dedicated to stone sculpture and has won much critical acclaim www.onformsculpture.co.uk.
 In 2013 Smith was part of onform in London – this was held at The Crypt Gallery in St Pancreas Church.
 Smith has also exhibited in Sri Lanka.